matthewmueller/ppi/Readme.md

 This library is a test-driven approach to determining the PPI on a variety of pictures.
 Right now this library tests the following image sources:

-- screenshot
+- screenshot from ubuntu
-- screenshot from retina computer
+- screenshot from retina mac
+- screenshot from windows
 - screenshot from ipad 3
 - photo from camera (leica)
 - iphone 4 photo